aktilekishanov/rb-ocr-v2025-11-14/DB_SCHEMA.md

-    doc_type_known BOOLEAN,            -- Is doc type recognized? doc_date_valid BOOLEAN,            -- Is date within valid range? single_doc_type_valid BOOLEAN,     -- Is it a single document? stamp_present BOOLEAN,             -- Is stamp present? (if enabled)
+    doc_type_known BOOLEAN,            -- Is doc type recognized? doc_date_valid BOOLEAN,            -- Is date within valid range? single_doc_type_valid BOOLEAN,     -- Is it a single document?

     created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW() );